2 4 0 T U R B O . C O M

 Transmission Mount and Crossmember

-The crossmember and transmission mount may not seem like it needs a lot of thought or planning, but after my experiences, I disagree.
+The crossmember and transmission mount may not seem like it needs a lot of thought or planning, but after my experiences, I disagree and you'll see below the problems I needed to solve.

-Back in 2004 when the T5 installation was first being developed in a 240, pretty much every installation ended up with a very simple modification to the stock 240 crossmember ABOVE.
+Back in 2004 when the T5 installation was first being developed in a 240, pretty much every installation ended up with a very simple modification to the stock 240 crossmember.
+They all looked like this ABOVE.

 This was 1/4 inch steel plate that was welded to the bottom of the crossmember.
-So I did this also.
+So I did this also, thinking it should work ok.

-A standard Ford T5 mount for a Mustang could be used mounted in a VERTICAL position, or an aftermarket polyurethane Mustang mount (which I used for a while).
+Then in nearly all installations, a standard Ford T5 transmission mount for a Mustang would be used, mounted in a VERTICAL position.
+Or an aftermarket polyurethane Mustang trans mount could be used (which I tried out for a while).

-When I was using the above mount, I eventually discovered that my engine had SHIFTED REARWARD far enough that the back of the cylinder head was firmly against the firewall.
+When using this mount, I eventually discovered that my engine had slowly SHIFTED REARWARD , far enough that the back of the CYLINDER HEAD WAS FIRMLY AGAINST THE FIREWALL.

-I then checked the T5 mount (PHOTO ABOVE) and I discovered that it had been forcibly deformed, allowing the transmission to move toward the rear.
+The PHOTO ABOVE shows what I discovered when looking under the car.
+The mount had been forcibly deformed, allowing the transmission to move toward the rear.

 MY CHANGES TO SOLVE THIS PROBLEM.

-Before anyone was making custom crossmembers or mounts, I approached a couple certain Volvo parts fabricators in hopes that a better design might be created.
-I specifically wanted to change to something like the below sketches I made.
+After I found this problem and before anyone was making custom crossmembers or mounts for a T5 conversion, I approached a couple well known Volvo parts fabricators in hopes that a better design might be created.
+I specifically wanted to change the transmission mount style to something like the below sketches I made, where the transmission mount was tilted.
 I got nowhere.
-The advice I got was to simply install stiffer engine mounts and live with excessive vibration.
+The advice I got was to simply install ultra-stiff or SOLID engine mounts and live with excessive vibration.
+Seriously?

 Here are the mounts ABOVE I wanted to consider for this.
+I had some of these in my parts bins.
 The standard M46 mount is an easy choice, but I thought it would be good to have more than one choice to see what fits best for a good transmission height.
+The transmission height is important, but there isn't very much room under the center tunnel for a lot of different height positions.

-The left engine mount ABOVE is very close in size to an M46 mount, except the studs are offset on the engine mount.
-If a taller mount is needed, the RIGHT engine mount might have been the choice to consider.
+The left engine mount ABOVE is very close in size to the M46 mount, except the studs are offset on the engine mount.
+If a taller mount is needed, the RIGHT engine mount might be the choice to consider.

-I'm open to try things, so I did try it.
-I lived with the annoying scraps on speed bumps and driveways, but eventually it resulted in SEVERE CARNAGE SHOWN ABOVE.
+I'm open to trying things out before criticizing.
+So I ran with it and lived with the annoying scraps on speed bumps and driveways, but eventually it resulted in the SEVERE CARNAGE SHOWN ABOVE.

 REPAIRING THE CARNAGE

 First things first.
-Before dropping the trans crossmember for a project like this, take some simple measures to make sure the engine doesn't migrate rearward and distort the engine mounts.
+Before dropping the trans crossmember for a project like this, take some simple measurements to make sure the engine doesn't migrate rearward and distort the engine mounts.

-I got under my car and stared at this piece above for a while.
+I got under my car and stared at this piece ABOVE for a good long while.
 I considered making a change in this piece.
-I even tried a few alternate designs using cardboard, but in the end I stayed with this piece and made some mods to it for a smaller Volvo rubber mount from the below choices.
+I even tried a few alternate designs using cardboard, but in the end I found the best idea was to stay with this piece and drill it to fit a smaller Volvo rubber mount.
+Remember these below?

-This photo again: I had these three mounts on hand and I tried them all to see which one seemed to fit best with the transmission height I liked.
+I had these three mounts on hand, I tried fitting them all to see which one seemed to fit best with the transmission height I liked.

 For the record, I basically mounted the transmission as high in the tunnel as I could get it, while still clearing the floor.
 There is very little space in there, but everything clears ok.

-In the end I used the larger RIGHT ENGINE MOUNT above.
+In the end I used the middle 240 ENGINE MOUNT above.

-When I was happy with things, I gave the repaired and modified mount a fresh coat of paint.
+When I was happy with things, I gave it a fresh coat of paint.

 PHOTO: T5 versus TKX Dimensions (FORD versions)

-The T5 transmission is not as strong as a Tremec TK series.
+It's well known the T5 transmission is not as strong as a Tremec TK series.
 The WC T5 I chose had an advertised torque rating of about 300-330 ft. lbs.
 These limits have been acceptable for most 4 cylinder Volvos.
-Over the years, some makers of Volvo transmission adapters (such an BNE) have begun offering versions to use a stronger Tremec TK series 5 speed, just in case the normal T5 isn't durable enough.
+Over the years, some makers of Volvo transmission adapters (such an BNE Dynamics) have begun offering versions to use a stronger Tremec TK series 5 speed.
 In 2021 Tremec introduced an all new TKX 5 speed transmission, which is now the replacement for the obsolete TKO 5-speed, which had been around for many years.
-Of course these much stronger transmissions are more expensive than a T5.
+Of course these much stronger TK transmissions are more expensive than a T5.

-The cross member mounting points on a TKX are in a slightly different position; about 0.8 inch higher and about 1.2 inch further back.
+The cross member mounting points on a TKX are in a slightly different position; about 0.8 inch higher and about 1.2 inch further back that the T5.
 The TKX transmission weighs about 23 lbs. heavier than a T5 (about 98 lbs. versus 75 lbs.).

-Input Shaft: If you were to swap from a T5 to a TKX or if you're doing a first-time conversion to a 240, but want to use a TKX instead of a T5, there are a few things to keep in mind.
+INPUT SHAFT: If you were to swap from an existing T5 to a TKX, or if you're doing a first-time conversion to a 240, but want to use a TKX instead of a T5, there are a few things to keep in mind.

-The Ford T5 used most in the T5 swap will generally have a 10 spine input shaft (1.0625 inch diameter).
+The Ford T5 used most in this T5 swap will generally have a 10 spine input shaft (1.0625 inch diameter).
 It appears a 10 spline input shaft version of the TKX is available, same 1.0625 inch diameter, but checking on-line I found it listed out of stock or special order only, so there may be a wait.
-And from what I've read, the 26 spine input shaft versions should be stronger, since more splines is generally considered stronger, plus the 26 spine shaft is larger (1.125 inch diameter).
+And from what I've read, the optional 26 spine input shaft versions should be stronger, since more splines is generally considered stronger.
+Plus the 26 spine shaft is larger (1.125 inch diameter).
 You can use this info in case going with a 26 spline input shaft is an option for you.
 A 26 spline version will require a different clutch disk.
-I'm not sure if the same clutch pilot bearing would e used..
+I'm not sure if the same clutch pilot bearing can be used.

-Output Shaft: The Ford T5 came with a 28 spline output shaft.
-A T5 slip yoke uses a 1330 series U-joint.
-The TKX has a 31 spline output shaft.
+OUTPUT SHAFT: The Ford T5 came with a 28 spline output shaft.
+A T5 slip yoke (shown a bit below) uses a 1330 series U-joint.
+The TKX only comes with a 31 spline output shaft.
 So a different slip yoke is needed.
 A

 A Guide To Tremec Manual Transmissions